zumaad/Remote-Control-Roach-Destroyer/README.md

 1. This video demos sonar obstacle detection, camera streaming, and movement https://youtu.be/vQvloFHlsto
+ :14 for the camera streaming :50 for the sonar

 2. This video showcases just the sonar capabilites https://youtu.be/plLTiLzj7nk